makersacademy/takeaway-challenge/README.md

 - `takeaway.basket` will show the order summary.

-- `takeaway.checkout` will show the total amount as well as sub-total of each order.
+- `takeaway.checkout` will confirm order and send a confirmation text that tells the time that the food will be delivered. <br>

-- `takeaway.confirm_order` will check if the bill is the correct sum through the provate method `checl_bill`.
-If the bill is correct, a confirmation sms will be sent to the customer.
+N.B. `takeaway.checkout` calls on `order.checkout` that has the calculation logic, and can ensure the bill has the correct sum with the help of the private method `check?`.

 An example on how methods can be used:
 <div style='float: center'>